view of lake dobbiaco in dolomites italy

 Hotel Melodia del Bosco is a family-run bike, hike, and ski hotel in Alta Badia.

-The rooms are nice and light, decorated with wood and each one has a balcony.
+The rooms are light, decorated with wood and each one has a balcony.
 All rooms offer impressive views of the mountains Monte Gardenazza or Monte Santa Croce.
-They are newly renovated, which gives them that much more comfort.
+They are newly renovated.

-The hotel has a spa as well, with a Finnish sauna, a steam bath, an herbal sauna or infrared sauna, a relaxation room with water beds, and a fitness room.
+The hotel has a spa as well, with a Finnish sauna, a steam bath, a relaxation room with water beds, and a fitness room.

-There’s a breakfast and dinner available for you in the hotel (half board), a wine cellar with an incredible collection of wines, and a lounge room.
+There’s a breakfast and dinner available for you in the hotel (half board), a wine cellar with a collection of wines, and a lounge room.

 To see prices and reviews, check booking.com